 Everyone’s needs can vary.
 If you are concerned about the difference between sugar and artificial sweeteners or your daily sugar intake, you may benefit from talking with your health care provider.

 Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
 From 8am to 7pm we offer Rapid Antigen and send-out PCR COVID-19 testing, as well as COVID-19 antibody testing.
 To be seen by a provider, simply walk in, or save your spot online for visits by clicking here.
-For information on time-saving E-registration click here.
+For information on E-registering to save time click here.
 We look forward to helping you Get Better.
 Faster!